Maxime48/kdrm-gmod-backdoor/README.md

-KDRM is a backdoor P.O.C panel for Garry's Mod it should never be used on a actual production system and still contains important bugs that makes some features unusable.
+KDRM is a backdoor P.O.C panel for Garry's Mod it should never be used on a actual production system and is purely made for educational purposes.
 This is purely made to continue Kermini (the predecessor) and represents what a modern backdoor panel would have been capable of.

 The name was initially purely made to confuse people with the real panel's purpose, and the "K" just stands for kermini.